SizeCredit/size-solidity/README.md

 - you can exit a SOL (??)
 - if isLiquidatable && liquidator has enough cash, the liquidation should always succeed (requires adding more checks to isLiquidatable)
 - When a user self liquidates a SOL, it will improve the collateralization ratio of other SOLs.
 This is because self liquidating decreases the FOL's face value, so it decreases all SOL's debt
+- A self liquidation of a FOL will never leave it as a dust loan

 References